-26-27 Spark plugs, adjusting the electrode gap, changing the plugs

-The spark plugs should be removed after every 10 000 km (6000 miles) and the electrode gap measured.
-The gap should be .7-.8 m m (.028-032").

-After 20 000 km (12500 miles) the spark plugs should be changed.
-Tightening should preferably be done with a torque wrench.
-When fitting new plugs, be sure to fit the right type.
+26 Check sparking plugs

-As standard use spark plug type Bosch W 200 T 35 or corresponding from other makers.

-If the car is mostly used for town driving, Bosch W 175 T 35 spark plug, or corresponding from other makers, should be used When changing the spark plugs, check that the suppresser connectors are in good condition.
+The spark plugs should be removed and checked every 10,000 km (6000 miles).
+The electrode gap is adjusted to 0.7-0.8 mm (0.028-0.032").
+Replace the spark plugs if the electrodes are very much burnt.
+With normal driving, the spark plugs can last for at least 20,000 km (12,500 miles).
+When replacing a spark plug, make sure that the proper type is fitted.
+As standard, Bosch W 200 T 35 or corresponding of another make should be used.
+If the car is driven, for example, in town traffic, Bosch W 175 T 35 or corresponding can be used.
+The spark plugs should prefrably be tightened with a torque wrench.
+Tightening torque is 3.5-4.0 kpm (25-29 lb. ft.).
+When changing the spark plugs, check that the suppresser connectors are in good condition.
 Cracked or damaged connectors should be replaced.

-28-29 Ignition system
+27-28 Ignition system

-The distributor contact breaker gap and the engine ignition timing should be checked every 10 000 km (6000 miles).
+The distributor contact breaker gap and the engine ignition timing should be checked every 10,000 km (6000 miles).
 All adjusting work should be done by a workshop with the proper equipment.
-The distributor is one of the most sensitive units in the engine and careless handling can lead to decreased engine output and high fuel consumption or even serious damage to the engine.
+The distributor is one of the most sensitive units in the engine and careless handling can lead to decreased engine output and high fuel consumption or even serious damage to the engine